-(1) Lack of trust
+1. Lack of trust

-(2) Conflict and tension
+2. Conflict and tension

-(3) Not sharing information
+3. Not sharing information

 Knowledge is not power.
-Teams members all bring their unique set of skills, knowledge, experience and wisdom to the table.
+Team members all bring their unique set of skills, knowledge, experience and wisdom to the table.
 Effective teams fearlessly share regularly and generously for the benefit of everyone.
 This makes the capability of the whole team grow and gives the team more power.

-(4) Low engagement
+4. Low engagement

-(5) Lack of transparency
+5. Lack of transparency

 Without transparency, trust will suffer.
 Transparency is becoming the expected norm in business and expectations are growing.
 It starts at the top, the more senior you are the more responsibility you have to be a role model for this.
-Employees will follow the leader’s behaviours, good or bad.
+Employees will follow the leaders behaviours, good or bad.
 When this is done well it can have a positive cascade effect throughout the organisation.

-(6) No long-term thinking
+6. No long-term thinking

 Businesses have to get beyond day-to-day urgencies, be able to take a holistic view, see the big picture and how all the parts fit together.
 For a team this means being able to think beyond your own area; how you fit into the wider organisation and how you impact the customer experience and value proposition.
 This is about business sustainability, long-term success.
 Everyone is busy but just being busy is not enough.
 Long-term success requires long-term thinking.

-(7) Badly perceived, not delivering
+7. Badly perceived, not delivering

 A team has a team brand, an image and a reputation, created by the actions and behaviours of the team members.
 A large part of the perception is driven by how well the team delivers on expectations and promises made.
 As a team you need to make sure that everyone understands and takes responsibility for their role in creating the perception of the team.
 This includes both what is delivered and how it is delivered.

-(8) Poor change management
+8. Poor change management

-Change is constant, and unless carefully managed it can be detrimental to teamwork and results.
+Change is constant and, unless carefully managed, it can be detrimental to teamwork and results.
 Change starts and ends with communication.
 Whenever you think youve communicated enough, you need to communicate some more and it needs to be interactive; listen, talk and involve.

-(9) Working in silos
+9. Working in silos

 Working together in earnest is about making the most of the fact that you are a team.
 Honour your time and efforts by seeing yourself as a full time member of the team, not just an individual contributor.
 Imagine how great it would feel to be part of a team where everyone is thinking of the team and not just themselves.

-(10) Not going in the same direction
+10. Not going in the same direction

 To walk in the same direction, a team needs to know where they are going or what they are contributing to (vision) and why (purpose).
 Spend time on this with your team.
-This clarity provides a framework and “reason to be” that can rally a team to work together.
+This clarity provides a framework and reason to be that can rally a team to work together.
 Keep in mind that visions need to be compelling and purposes meaningful.
 People respond to the importance of both.

 If you want to create a great team, pay particular attention to behaviours.
 How we behave has an impact on others and affects how they behave.
 Its when we change our behaviours that we can achieve transformational change.